syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Load-More.md

 ---
 layout: post
 title: Load More | SfDataGrid | Xamarin | Syncfusion
-description: How to perform load more and it's properties and customizations.
+description: How to perform load more and it's properties and customizations in a SfDataGrid.
 platform: xamarin
 control: SfDataGrid
 documentation: UG